If your loved one complains of abuse of any kind, contact a nursing home abuse lawyer in Baltimore

 Don’t let abusive or negligent nursing home personnel get away with mistreating our elderly citizens.
 If your elderly relative has suffered a nursing home injury, know your rights.
 Every nursing home resident is entitled to dignified, humane and respectful treatment regardless of their mental or physical condition.
 You should consult with a nursing home attorney as soon as possible to explore your legal rights and find out more about compensation for your relative’s injuries.

-Helping Your Injured Loved Ones
+Helping Your Injured Loved Ones with a Nursing Home Lawsuit

 In addition to reporting the incident of abuse to the state authorities, you can file a civil lawsuit against the nursing home for personal injury damages.
 Damages for nursing home injuries can include compensation for medical costs associated with the injury, as well as money for pain and suffering and for emotional distress.
 If the abuse was so severe that it resulted in death, family members of the victim can file a wrongful death action.